 Assets included at fair value or current value (i.e. land and buildings) are re-valued where there have been material changes in the value, or a change in use, and as a minimum every five years.
-The freehold and leasehold properties of the Commissioner's property portfolio have been valued under a rolling programme by Hampshire County Council's property services staff.
-Valuations were carried out in accordance with the methodologies and bases of estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.
-For assets not included in the current year's valuation programme, the change in value is estimated using Building Cost Information Services (BCIS) indices.
+For the year ended 31 March 2025, the freehold and leasehold properties of the Commissioner's property portfolio have been valued by qualified Surveyors from Wilkes Head Eve and the valuations were carried out in accordance with the methodologies and bases of estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.